XSCALE-Alliance/virtual_game_without_thrones-facilitation-guide/docs/session-plan.md

 > Once your squad is complete,
 > introudce yourself, divide the roles,
 > and discuss what a great castle would look like for your squad's customers.
+> While you dos that,
-> Please update the Mural with your name, squad and role.
+> please update the Mural with your name, squad and role.

 > Question one: who has played Minetest, Minecraft or a similar game before?

 Divide these players across the delivery squads.

-> Question two: who has seen more than 10 Game of Thrones episodes?
+> Question two: who has access to the Mural I shared earlier?

 Divide these players across the delivery squads.

-> Question three: ...
+> Question three: who has seen more than 10 Game of Thrones episodes?

 Divide the remaining players randomly amongst the squads.

 Start the timebox in Zoom.

-Update the names in Zoom with the squad name.
+Update the names of the players in Zoom with the squad name.

 ## First Cycle, Here we go! total time of first cycle: [5 + 4x12]

-### Whole-group introduction [05]
+### Whole-group introduction [5]

 > Remember - each cycle consists of 4 rounds of activities:
 >